Roots and Radishes

 Definitely!
 For this recipe, I recommended reducing the amount of liquid by 1-2 tablespoons since the chia seeds won't be there to absorb the liquid.

-Store pumpkin pie overnight oats in an airtight container or divide servings into glass jars to take on the go.
-These oats taste best when eaten within five days.
+Store pumpkin pie overnight oats in an airtight container or divide servings into glass jars to take on the go for the perfect meal prep pumpkin breakfast!
+They taste best within 5 days.

 More Oatmeal Recipes